jhrcook/jhrcook-website/content/hobbies/running/index.md

 {{< /chart >}}

 I strained my Achilles tendon on my right ankle in my last run in March of 2023, so I took off most of April with a single run of 2 very slow and careful miles, then eased back into running in May and June.
-Consulting with my podiatrist/sister, the injury was probably caused by insufficient strength in my calves and tight Achilles tendon.
+Consulting with my podiatrist sister, the injury was probably caused by insufficient strength in my calves and tight Achilles tendon.
 My running style – I run on the balls of my feet instead of run heel-toe to reduce the impact on my knees – puts a lot of strain on these components, so I now specifically stretch and strengthen my lower leg.

 The following chart shows my pace per month.
-It's difficult to see trends here because there are several influencing factors, namely distance (I can run 5 miles faster than 10) and location (I'm much faster running the flat Esplanade along the Charles river than the hills of southern CA).
+It's difficult to see trends here because there are several influencing factors, namely distance (I can maintain a faster pace over 5 miles than 10) and location (I'm much faster running the flat Esplanade along the Charles river than the hills of back home in California).

 {{< chart >}}
 type: 'line',